Lee Mack: Personal life

 Mack met his wife, Tara Savage, during his time studying at Brunel University in 1996.
-They married in 2005 and live in East Molesey, Surrey, with their three children, all of whom have appeared in Not Going Out: their eldest son, Arlo, briefly appeared in "House", the 2013 Christmas special, their younger son, Louie, appeared in the fourteenth series episode "Dragon Castle", and their daughter, Millie, appeared in the twelfth series episode "Friend".
-Mack is of distant part-Irish descent, which was explored in the 2018 season of the British television programme Who Do You Think You Are?
+They married in 2005 and live in East Molesey, Surrey, with their three children, all of whom have appeared in Not Going Out: their eldest son briefly appeared in "House", the 2013 Christmas special, their younger son appeared in the fourteenth series episode "Dragon Castle", and their daughter appeared in the twelfth series episode "Friend".
+Mack is of distant part-Irish descent, which was explored in the 2018 series of the British television programme Who Do You Think You Are?
 While on the show, Mack found that his great-grandfather was a jobbing comic named William Alexander McKillop, who used the stage name Billy Mac.
 He also learned that his grandfather Joe was born in Southport, but was taken to Ireland as a baby and brought up by his grandparents in Ballina, County Mayo.

 In February 2009, Mack, along with other British entertainers, signed an open letter to The Times regarding the Baháʼí Faith leaders then on trial in Iran.

 Mack said in an interview with The Guardian that his first foray into comedy was doing Bobby Ball impressions at his school when he was 15.
 Ball would go on to play Mack's father, Frank, in Not Going Out.
 Mack is a keen supporter of Blackburn Rovers and occasionally visits Ewood Park to watch games.
-At one point, he shared a flat with Noel Fielding.

 In July 2012, Mack received an honorary doctorate from Brunel University.
 He published his autobiography Mack the Life (ISBN 0-552-16655-3).